 Stage two - certification

-Once you’re registered, you have six months to submit the evidence for your category outlined in the compliance grid.
-The cross-industry IAB UK Gold Standard Group has agreed the criteria that different businesses within the digital advertising eco-system have to do in order to comply with Gold Standard certification, and the evidence which must be submitted.
-This information is summarised on the Gold Standard compliance grid.
+After your registration has been confirmed, you have six months to submit the evidence for your category outlined in the compliance grid.
+The cross-industry IAB UK Gold Standard Group (below) has agreed the criteria that different businesses within the digital advertising ecosystem have to do in order to comply with Gold Standard certification, and the evidence which must be submitted.

 What is the IAB UK Gold Standard Group?

-The Gold Standard Group is a cross industry committee of IAB members that makes key decisions on Gold Standard issues - for example what different types of company have to do in order to comply with the Gold Standard.
+The IAB UK Gold Standard Group is a cross industry committee of IAB UK members that makes key decisions on Gold Standard issues - for example what different types of company have to do in order to comply with the Gold Standard.
 The members of the group are listed below:

 Support for the IAB UK Gold Standard